pelensky/dotfiles/README.markdown

 and restart your terminal.

+##### When making changes

+To commit your changes:

+    homesick commit home-files

+To push:

+    homesick push home-files

 You can now use the `hup` command to update your home files and install your vim bundles automatically.